sergiotarxz/Perl-Wiki-JSON/README.md

 A header to be printed as h1..h6 in HTML, has the following fields:

+- hx\_level

-hx\_levelA number from 1 to 6 defining the header level.
+    A number from 1 to 6 defining the header level.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### template

 A template thought for developer defined expansions of how some data shoudl be represented.

+- template\_name

-template\_nameThe name of the template.
+    The name of the template.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### bold

 A set of elements that must be represented as bold text.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### italic

 A set of elements that must be represented as italic text.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### bold\_and\_italic

 A set of elements that must be represented as bold and italic text.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### unordered\_list

 A bullet point list.

+- output

-outputA ArrayRef of HashRefs from the type list\_element.
+    A ArrayRef of HashRefs from the type list\_element.

 #### list\_element

 An element in a list, this element must not appear outside of the output element of a list.

+- output

-outputAn ArrayRef defined by the return from parse.
+    An ArrayRef defined by the return from parse.

 #### link

 An URL or a link to other Wiki Article.

+- link

-linkThe String containing the URL or link to other Wiki Article.
+    The String containing the URL or link to other Wiki Article.

+- title

-titleThe text that should be used while showing this URL to point the user where it is going to be directed.
+    The text that should be used while showing this URL to point the user where it is going to be directed.

 #### image

 An Image, PDF, or Video.

+- link

-linkWhere to find the File.
+    Where to find the File.

+- caption

-captionWhat to show the user if the image is requested to explain to the user what he is seeing.
+    What to show the user if the image is requested to explain to the user what he is seeing.

 optionsUndocumented by the moment.